 While many patients prefer composite veneers to porcelain veneers, porcelain veneers can be a great option with proper care.
 Porcelain veneers are made of a more durable material than composite resin veneers and may last longer as a result.
 Porcelain veneers typically last between 10-15 years, while composite resin dental veneers last around 4-8 years.

 If you want to improve your smile with cosmetic dentistry, then veneers are a good treatment option.
 Along with proper at-home care, such as brushing with a non-abrasive toothpaste and flossing daily, and regularly scheduled checkups every six months, they are sure to provide you with a beautiful smile for years to come.

 You may experience some sensitivity to extreme temperatures after placement of your veneer.
 This is due to the amount of enamel left on the tooth after it has been prepped.
 This is normal and should subside in a few weeks time.
 If sensitivity persists, please do not hesitate to call us at 972-378-3601.

 Additionally, if you are known for clenching your teeth (bruxism), please be sure to let us know.
 We may recommend a soft, durable night guard for you to wear that can minimize stress placed on your teeth while you sleep.

-For answers to questions such as, “do porcelain veneers stain?,” or for more information on how to get porcelain veneers, call in Plano, TX call 972-378-3601 to schedule a consultation today!
+For answers to questions such as, “do porcelain veneers stain?” or for more information on how to get porcelain veneers in Plano, call 972-378-3601 to schedule a consultation today!